 In 1920, the federal government adopted the Jones Act to allow seamen who had been hurt on the job to sue their employer for money to compensate them for their injuries.
 Under the Jones Act, injured seamen can recover money from their employers for an injury if employer negligence or carelessness caused the injury in any way.
-The seaman’s contributory fault reduces the amount of money he can recover but does not bar his case entirely—and only an Illinois maritime injury (Jones Act) attorney would be able to pinpoint that degree of fault
+The seaman’s contributory fault reduces the amount of money he can recover but does not bar his case entirely.

 The Jones Act covers workers injured on boats and ships working on inland waterways and out at sea.
-For example, in Illinois this includes accidents on the Mississippi, Lake Michigan, and their tributaries.
-Thus, it usually applies to claims made by seamen, officers, harbor pilots, and even oil workers.
-Regardless of whether the accident happened on the open seas or in Illinois, a Jones Act law firm is most qualified to represent the injured.
+For example, in Illinois this includes accidents on the Mississippi River, Lake Michigan and their tributaries.
+Thus, it usually applies to claims made by seamen, officers, harbor pilots and even oil workers.
+Regardless of whether the accident happened on the open seas or an inland waterway, a Jones Act law firm is most qualified to represent the injured.

-Other federal maritime laws also may apply to your injury, including unseaworthiness, maintenance, and cure.
+Other federal maritime laws also may apply to your injury, including unseaworthiness, maintenance and cure.
 Determining the law that applies to your case may require the services of an attorney.
-Some injuries are covered by different laws like the Longshore and Harbor Workers’ Compensation Act (LHWCA) or state workers compensation laws, depending on the type of work that you do.
-At the law firm of Armbruster, Dripps, Winterscheidt & Blotevogel, LLC, our attorneys are experienced and skilled at representing clients with maritime personal injury lawsuits.
+Some injuries are covered by different laws like the Longshore and Harbor Workers’ Compensation Act (LHWCA) or state workers’ compensation laws, depending on the type of work that you do.
+At Armbruster, Dripps, Winterscheidt & Blotevogel, LLC, our attorneys are experienced and skilled at representing clients with maritime personal injury lawsuits.

 Under the Jones Act and LHWCA, an injured person must meet two elements to qualify as a seaman:

 Even with this test, the question of who qualifies as a seaman is far from settled.
-Therefore, it is very important to consult with a maritime personal injury attorney in Illinois experienced in handling maritime cases.
-The lawyers of Armbruster, Dripps, Winterscheidt & Blotevogel, LLC have more than 25 years of combined experience litigating maritime cases.
+Therefore, it is very important to consult with a personal injury attorney experienced in handling maritime cases in the particular state where you work (Illinois or elsewhere).
+The lawyers of Armbruster, Dripps, Winterscheidt & Blotevogel, LLC, have decades of combined experience litigating maritime cases.

 In addition to a claim for negligence or carelessness under the Jones Act, injured seamen often have a case against the employer for a defective condition in the vessel or in its equipment.
 This is called an unseaworthiness case.